 University of Alabama and Stillman College

-Lakes, state parks, and museums are all abundant in the cozy southern town of Tuscaloosa, making it a clear choice for our list of best college towns.
+Lakes, state parks, and museums are all abundant in the cozy southern town of Tuscaloosa, making it a clear choice for our list of best college towns to live in.
 Here, students from the University of Alabama and Stillman College can enjoy a recently revitalized city, complete with a bustling downtown, creative shops, and top-rated restaurants and watering holes to keep you fueled throughout your studies.

 Chapel Hill, North Carolina